-Application Scoring Rubric Used by Independent Peer Reviewers Performance Criteria Points Awarded Evidence that the school meets the NHED definition of High need.
+Application Scoring ng Rubric Used by Indepe endent Peer Reviewers Performance Criteria Points Awarded High Need Evidence that the LEA meets the NHED definition of High need.
 (30 points) 30 Points Evidence of meeting 5 or more of the required factors.
 25 Points Evidence of meeting 4 of the required factors.
 20 Points Evidence of meeting 3 of the required factors.
 15 Points Evidence of meeting the minimum of 2 of the required factors.
-Describe how the project meets one or more of the school preparedness priority areas of prevention, protection, mitigation, response, and/or recovery.
+School Preparedness Describe how the project meets one or more of the school preparedness priority areas of prevention, protection, mitigation, response, and/or recovery.
 (20 points) 20 Points Project meets all 5 priority areas of school preparedness.
 15 Points Project meets 4 priority areas of school preparedness.
 10 Points Project meets 3 priority areas of school preparedness.
-5 Points Project meets 2 priority areas of school preparedness.
-Describe how the project meets one or more of the allowable categories' priority areas of access control, emergency alerting, and/or surveillance.
-(30 points) 30 Points Project meets all 3 priority areas of allowable categories.
-20 Points Project meets 2 priority areas of allowable categories.
+5 Points Project meets 2 priority areas of school preparedness Allowable Categories Describe how the project meets one or more of the allowable categories priority areas of access control, emergency alerting, and/or surveillance.
+(20 points) 20 Points Project meets all 3 priority areas of allowable categories.
+15 Points Project meets 2 priority areas of allowable categories.
 10 Points Project meets 1 priority area of allowable categories.
-0 Points Does not address any of the priority areas.
-Complete and clear budget narrative and cost breakdown for the proposed activities (including equitable services).
-(20 points) 20 Points Budget includes clear explanation for all essential costs, with breakdown for each activity.
-15 Points Budget has limited narrative, but includes all essential costs, with breakdown for each activity.
-10 Points Budget has limited or no narrative, includes all essential costs, without clear breakdown for each activity.
-0 Points Budget narrative is missing, or budget does not include all essential costs, without clear breakdown for each activity.
+O Points Does not address any of the priority areas.
+Project Evaluation Describe your process and timeline for evaluating the project for impact on school preparedness.
+The plan should contain measurable objectives you anticipate will be accomplished when the project is completed, the data you will collect, and the timeline for collection.
+(20 points) 20 Points A complete evaluation plan is described and contains clear measurable objectives identified for each considered school building.
+There is a data collection process and timeline described that will evaluate effectiveness of the activity to meet the objectives.
+10 Points A general evaluation plan is described with no clear objectives identified.
+The data collection process and/or timeline is lacking.
+O Points No clear plan to evaluate the project activities for meeting objectives.
+Budget Complete and clear budget narrative and cost breakdown for the proposed activities.
+(10 points) 10 Points Budget includes clear explanation for all essential costs, with breakdown for each activity.
+8 Points Budget has limited narrative, but includes all essential costs, with breakdown for each activity.
+6 Points Budget has limited or no narrative, includes all essential costs, without clear breakdown for each activity.
+O Points Budget narrative is missing or budget does not include all essential costs, without clear breakdown for each activity.